JimmyChan233/CPEN321-MovieTier/documentation/Testing_And_Code_Review.md

 ### 5.1.
 Commit Hash Where Codacy Ran

-`a254c62` - Latest commit on main branch with updated testing documentation and current stats
+`175e978` - Latest commit on main branch (Nov 27, 2025) with final testing documentation corrections and verified stats

 **Note:** Codacy has been integrated with the repository.
 The following commits demonstrate Codacy issues have been actively addressed:
 - `25d3eb6` - Remove comments from private functions per Codacy guidelines